General

 Government

-The Turks & Caicos Islands are a British Crown Colony.
-A Governor is appointed by the Queen and presides over an Executive Council formed by an elected local self-government.
-Government offices are located in Providenciales and Grand Turk with branches on other islands as needed.
+The Turks & Caicos Islands are a British Overseas Territory.
+A Governor is appointed by the King and presides over an Executive Council formed by an elected local self-government.
+Government offices are located in Providenciales and Grand Turk with branches on other islands.
 The legal system is based on English Common Law.